snendev/bevy_game_template/README.md

 # A Bevy game template

+WARNING: This is a more-heavily-opinionated fork of https://github.com/NiklasEi/bevy_game_template.
+It primarily adds a base editor implementation, branding, and a more tailored project structure.

 Template for a Game using the awesome [Bevy engine][bevy] featuring out of the box builds for Windows, Linux, macOS, Web (Wasm), Android, and iOS.

 # What does this template give you?